CesiumGS/cesium/Documentation/Contributors/CodeReviewGuide/README.md

   - Verify that [CHANGES.md](../../../CHANGES.md) was updated.
   - Does the change warrant a new Sandcastle example?
   - Does it warrant a blog post or tweet so users know what to look forward to in the next release?
 - Verify that deprecated and breaking changes to the public API were handled correctly.
-See the [Deprecation Guide](../DeprecationGuide/README.md).
+See the ["Deprecation and Breaking Changes" section in the Coding Guide](../CodingGuide/README.md#deprecation-and-breaking-changes).

 ## Testing